Fundamental analysis is a technique employed by investors and traders to assess the value of an asset.

 Some of the key advantages include:

-The disadvantages of fundamental analysis are that it might take longer to make a decision because if you want to find out about all the latest information on an asset then you’ll need plenty of time and resources.
+The disadvantages of fundamental analysis are that it might take longer to make a decision because if you want to find out all the latest information on an asset then you’ll need plenty of time and resources.
 Another disadvantage is that this kind of research does not always take into account how market sentiment can affect prices which means there could be profit opportunities missed.

 Some of the key disadvantages include: